remla25-team18/operation/docs/deployment.md

 -> model communication: REST to model service, which responds with prediction to app

-Mention continuous experimentation or rate limiting where?
+Mention continuous experimentation and
+Envoy Filter - Rate limititing (there can be more than 10 requests per minute)

 ## Repository Links